sertansenturk/cookiecutter-ds-docker/README.md

 cookiecutter https://github.com/sertansenturk/cookiecutter-ds-docker
 ```

-You will be asked to fille a few variables, namely:
+You will be asked to fill a few variables, namely:

 | Variable        | Explanation                                    | Modifies |
 | --------------- | ---------------------------------------------- | - |